Babu N.S. Dasari, Ph.D.

 - Land, Caste and Economic Mobility: A Case Study from Delta Andhra, presented at Madras Institute of Development Studies, Chennai as a part of Village Re-surveys project by Kerala Research Programme on Local Level Development, Thiruvananthapuram, INDIA.( August 30, 2002)

 - Dynamics of Land and Caste in a Deltaic Village: A Case Study of Nandivada in Krishna District, presented at Warrangal, INDIA.
 (October 30, 1999)

-- Lecturer, Economics Department, Rutgers University – Camden, Fall 2012 to Present.
+- Instructor, Economics Department, Rutgers University – Camden, Fall 2012 to Present.

 - Adjunct Assistant Professor, Economics Department, Rutgers University – Camden, Spring 2012